bluekvirus/Stage.js/implementation/HOWTO.md

 ```
 //main.js
 Application.setup({
-    theme: 'your theme name',
+    theme: //'your theme name',
-    fullScreen: false | true,
+    fullScreen: //false | true,
-    template: '#id' or ['<div>...</div>', '<div>...</div>'] or '<div>...</div>'
+    template: //'#id' or ['<div>...</div>', '<div>...</div>'] or '<div>...</div>'
-    contextRegion: 'your context region marked in template',
+    contextRegion: //'your context region name marked in template',
-    defaultContext: 'your default context shown upon dom-ready',
+    defaultContext: //'your default context name to show upon dom-ready',
-    baseAjaxURI: 'your base url for using Application.remote()',
+    baseAjaxURI: //'your base url for using with Application.remote()',
+    crossdomain: {
+        enabled: //false | true
+        protocol: '', //https or not? default: '' -> http
+        host: '10.128.6.100',
+        port: '8080',
+        username: 'admin',
+        password: ''
-    crossdomain: {...} //the crossdomain ajax call configure
+    } //the crossdomain ajax call configure
 }).run();
 ```
 The configure variables have sensible defaults, you can safely skip configuring them here, however, there is one you might want to change now -- `template`.